Natasha Katz: Career

 For the opera stage, her credits include Cyrano de Bergerac for the Metropolitan Opera, Die Soldaten for the New York City Opera, two productions of Norma for Dame Joan Sutherland: the Opera Pacific (in Costa Mesa, California) and the Michigan Opera Theatre (in Detroit).
 She worked with The Royal Opera on Cyrano de Bergerac, directed by Francesca Zambello.

 Her film work includes Barrymore starring Christopher Plummer and Mike Tyson: The Undisputed Truth.
 She lit the HBO television specials Mambo Mouth and Spic-O-Rama starring John Leguizamo and scenes from two episodes of Girls shot inside the Belasco Theatre on 44th Street in New York City.

 Her work may be seen in filmed performances of The Winter's Tale, Alice's Adventures in Wonderland and An American in Paris as well as the PBS documentary "Making a New Nutcracker" and the American Theatre Wing documentary Working in the Theatre: Lighting Design.

 Her permanent audio-visual shows include The Masquerade Village at the Rio Casino, Las Vegas, the Big Bang at the Hayden Planetarium in New York, and the Niketown stores in New York City and London.

-She is currently an Open Doors Mentor for the Theatre Development Fund.
+She is currently a mentor for the Theatre Development Fund's Wendy Wasserstein Project (formerly known as Open Doors).